awslabs/dgl-ke/README.md

 ### Performance and Scalability

-DGL-KE is designed for learning at scale, and it introduces various novel optimizations that accelerate training on knowledge graphs with millions of nodes and billions of edges.
+DGL-KE is designed for learning at scale.
+It introduces various novel optimizations that accelerate training on knowledge graphs with millions of nodes and billions of edges.
 Our benchmark on knowledge graphs consisting of over *86M* nodes and *338M* edges show that DGL-KE can compute embeddings in 100 minutes on a EC2 instance with 8 GPUs and 30 minutes on an EC2 cluster with 4 machines (48 cores/machine).
 These results represent a *2×∼5×* speedup overthe best competing approaches.

-Get started with our [tutorials](https://docs.dgl.ai)!
+Learn more details with our [tutorials](https://docs.dgl.ai)!

 ### License